Seattle gets into the holiday spirit

-Local News Seattle gets into the holiday spirit Originally published December 14, 2019 at 6:06 pm Back to story Restart gallery More Photo Galleries Nothing dreary about the day at Seattle Center Playground Santa makes annual underwater appearance at Seattle Aquarium ‘It blesses my heart’: Native artists share and sell their works Share story By Alan Berner Seattle Times staff photographer Alan Berner View Comments You must be logged in to leave a comment.
+Local News Seattle gets into the holiday spirit Originally published December 14, 2019 at 6:06 pm Updated December 14, 2019 at 6:31 pm Back to story Restart gallery More Photo Galleries Nothing dreary about the day at Seattle Center Playground Santa makes annual underwater appearance at Seattle Aquarium ‘It blesses my heart’: Native artists share and sell their works Share story By Alan Berner Seattle Times staff photographer Alan Berner View Comments You must be logged in to leave a comment.
 Log in or create an account.
 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.